gitenter/gitenter/doc/requirements/StRS.md

     + Cons:
         + Links between documents are in a less official and anarchical way.
         + Version control only based on one single document.
-        + Collaboration is not specific for serious SDLC.
+        + Does not support reviewing and comments.
+        + Can't integrate with project management.
 + Greenlight Guru:
+    + Pros:
+        + Specified for medical device document and quality management.
+Support traceability, risk management, ...
+    + *(Not sure if reviewing can be down online or offline?)*
     + Cons:
         + No version control.
+Use naive and simple version numbers.
         + Workflow is too specific for particular purposes.
         + Not scaleable to large projects.
-+ Naive and simple version numbers.

 We are going to make a tool which provide the flexibility and complicity of a source code revision control system, but fits better to document collaboration.